PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Auditory Perception & Learning.md

 In addition to its role in speech production, Broca's area is also involved in other cognitive processes, such as language processing and comprehension, as well as decision-making, attention, and working memory.
 Like any concept of information processing and brain area these areas have a general function but are not only clear-cut destinct categories; or processor, because information has to travel between all parts of the brain and some phenomena we perceive as distinct are likely dispersed, [emergent phenomena](https://necsi.edu/emergence#:~:text=Emergence%20refers%20to%20the%20existence,they%20would%20not%20do%20alone.).

+Now that we have gotten a basic overview of the auditory system we can start mapping the flow of information into a flowchart.
+Because who doesn't love a flowchart?

 ## Tutorial - Auditory Perception
-Now we are going to make a flowchart of our model of the  human cognitive vision system; visual perception, and fill it in with information for our object detection task:
+Now we are going to make a flowchart of our model of the  human auditory system; or auditory perception more specifically, and fill it in with information for our NLP task:
+1. Pick a tweet from your dataset which is either a disaster or non-disaster tweet and rewrite it in your own words as if you were telling it to another person.
+Make sure to say it out loud so you can check whether it's actually something that makes sense as dialogue.
-1. Take a look at your image dataset and figure 1 below.
+2. Take a look at your flowcharts from last time and figure X. image dataset and figure 1 below.
 Create a flowchart of figure 1.
 List down the objects that you are going to identify in the in the 'High-Level Vision' section of the flowchart.
 2. Imagine that you are identifying the objects.
 What features/characteristics do you look out for yourself?
 How do you personally identify the object.
 List these down in the 'mid-Level Vision' section of the flowchart.
 3. Fill in the rest of the flowchart using the following steps:
 - Take a look at the lecture slides and provided literature below regarding human visual perception.
 Fill in the rest of the human cognitive vision system; specifically taking the input, visual perception proccesing steps and desired output in mind.